NIH Sexual and Gender Minority Research Investigator Awards Program

 The National Institutes of Health (NIH) Sexual and Gender Minority (SGM) Research Investigator Awards Program was developed to recognize investigators who have made substantial and outstanding research contributions in areas related to SGM health.
 Each year, the SGMRO honors one distinguished investigator (selected internally by NIH staff) and two early-stage investigators (ESI) for their exemplary work and invites them to present a lecture at the annual SGM Research Investigator Awards.

-Cindy Velduis, PhD, 2023 Early-Stage Investigator Award Recipient
+Devin English, PhD, 2021 Early-Stage Investigator Award Recipient

 Dr. English is committed to reducing health inequities through understanding, combatting, and preventing racism, heterosexism, and other forms of identity-based violence.
 His research has focused on the harmful health effects of discrimination within Black communities in the U.S. Dr. English’s current research aims to promote the health and wellbeing of Black LGBTQ youth communities through understanding and confronting the intersection of racism and heterosexism.
 Presently, Dr. English is examining the biological, psychological, and social effects of daily intersectional discrimination among young Black sexual minority men — a project funded by the National Institute of Mental Health.
 As a part of this project, Dr. English is engaging in community-based research to co-develop a strengths-based mobile app intervention that helps to combat health inequities caused by intersectional discrimination (e.g., HIV, major depression).
 Dr. English is currently contributing to policy-focused research through his collaboration on the Health Data for New York City (HD4NYC) initiative—an interdisciplinary health equity research program at the New York City Department of Health.
 Dr. English also seeks to contribute to discrimination prevention through teaching and mentoring and hopes to integrate stigma prevention programs with the interventions on which he is currently working.